Overview

 Evaluation

-Your final grade in ECON 380 will be based on three quizzes, two written assignments, an essay assignment with online discussion activities, and the Final Examination.
+Your final grade in ECON 380 will be based on three written assignments and one comprehensive essay assignment.
 To receive credit for this course, you must achieve an overall course grade of 50 percent.
-In addition, you must achieve a grade of at least a D (50 percent) on the Final Examination.

 The following table summarizes the weight that will be applied to each assessment activity in determining your final grade.